spaceconcordia/vagrant/README.md

 =======

-This repository contains the configuration files necessary to create the Vagrant environment.
+This repository contains the configuration files necessary to create the Space Concordia development environment.

 Installation
 ------------
+Before outlining the installation steps, one feature of Vagrant should be clarified.
+Vagrant will share the directory that contains the Vagrantfile with the `/vagrant` directory on the VM.
+By "share" I mean that the two directories are identical.
+Changes made in one directory will be immediately applied to the other, because they are simply the same directory.
+This fact will be exploited to easily share and sync files from the host machine to the VM and back.

 1. Install git, Vagrant, and VirtualBox.
-On Ubuntu, for example, this can be done with `sudo apt install git vagrant virtualbox`.
-On Windows, you will have visit their respective websites.
-If you're on Windows, you'll have to perform the remaining steps in Git Bash.
+On Linux, this can be done using your distribution's package manager e.g. on Ubuntu, run the command `sudo apt install git vagrant virtualbox`.
+Windows does not have a package manager so you will need to visit the websites of each tool and install them manually.
+Note that if you are on Windows, you should execute the remainin steps in Git Bash.

 1. Clone this repository in the directory of your choice i.e. use `cd` to navigate to the desired directory and run `git clone https://github.com/ajpower/vagrant`.

 1. If you plan on using the terminal for development, create a `files` directory (i.e. `mkdir files`) and store any configuration files you think you may use, such as your `.vimrc`.
-Note that the Vagrant VM shares the directory containing the Vagrantfile with `/vagrant`, so you can access these files within the VM.
+These files can be accessed from within the VM.

 1. Run `vagrant up`.
-This will take several minutes to execute, as the box must be downloaded and set.
+This will take several minutes to execute, as the box must be download and provisioned.

 1. Run `vagrant ssh` to SSH into the virtual machine.
 You should configure git with `git config --global user.name "Your Name"` and `git config --global user.email "your.email@example.com"`.
 You can find the configuration files you made in step 3 in the directory `/vagrant/files`.

 1. Run `sudo apt update; sudo apt upgrade` to upgrade packages.
+If you are prompted about GRUB, just hit enter and say yes.

 1. Create a directory `space-concordia` in `/vagrant`.
-You will clone all repositories into this directory.
+All repositories will be cloned here.

 1. Once you are finished, you can exit the VM with `logout` or Ctrl-D.

-1. Terminate the VM with `vagrant halt`.
+1. Terminate the VM with `vagrant halt` if you so wish.
+Note that if you do not terminate the VM you will essentially be having another OS running in the background.

 Workflow
 --------

 If you want to write some code,

-1. Open a terminal or git bash as appropriate and `cd` into the Vagrant directory.
+1. Open a terminal or Git Bash as appropriate and `cd` into the Vagrant directory.

 1. Run `git pull`.
 If there were no changes to the repository, simply run `vagrant up`.
 Otherwise, run `vagrant up --provision`.